urvivaidya/PGD/README.md

-# PGD
+# Postgraduate Diploma in Data science and Business Analytics

-Data science and Business Analytics introduction
+Projects